ACCESS-NRI/cosima-hackathon-2025-fork-and-pr/README.md

 ### This repository is an introduction to forking a repository in order to make a pull request

-For GitHub repositories you didn't create yourself, the default way to contribute is:
+For GitHub repositories you didn't create yourself[^1], the default way to contribute is:
 1. *Fork* the repository.
 2. *Create a new branch*.
 3. *Push some changes* to that branch.